playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dynamic-html/index.md

 As such, it will only re-render the new items, leaving the old and unchanged DOM elements alone.

-## Keys as Render Hints
+## Keys as Render Hints {#keys-as-hints}

 As we mentioned earlier, the `key` property is used by the framework to figure out which element is which.
 Change this `key` property for a given element, and it will be destroyed and recreated as if it were a fresh node.

-While this is most applicable within lists, this is also true outside of them as well; assign a `key` to an element and change it and it will be recreated from scratch.
+While this is most applicable within lists, this is also true outside them; assign a `key` to an element and change it, and it will be recreated from scratch.

 For example, let's assume we have a basic `input` that we want to be able to reset when a button is pressed.